tarwn/lessthandot-hugo/blogs/content/posts/2016-04-08-asp-net-ensure-your-actions-arent-missing-authorization-with-unit-tests.md

 }
 ```
   * 1: Once again get all of the IController implementations in the assembly for HomeController, but this time wrap them in ReflectedControllerDescriptor's
-  * 2: Use the ReflectedController's built in “GetCanonicalActions” method to get a collection of ActionDescriptors
+  * 2: Use the ReflectedController's built in "GetCanonicalActions" method to get a collection of ActionDescriptors
   * 3: Get the attributes from the Action and it's Controller and run them through the IsMVCAttributeAuth test
   * 4: Once again, output a test failure message for Actions that didn't pass the test